-- 1. Family travel - 2.
-Performance of household or babysitting duties - 3.
-Activities unrelated to the school program - 4.
-Leaving school without permission when school is still in session - 5.
-Leaving class because of illness and not reporting to the school nurse as directed - 6.
+- 1. Family travel. - 2.
+Performance of household or babysitting duties. - 3.
+Activities unrelated to the school program. - 4.
+Leaving school without permission when school is still in session. - 5.
+Leaving class because of illness and not reporting to the school nurse as directed. - 6.
 Being present in school but absent from class without approval.
-Such absence from class is a "cut."
-Being out of class for more than 15 minutes (this includes first period) is also considered a class cut and is also an unexcused absence.
+Such absence from class is a "class cut." - 7.
+Being out of class for more than 10 minutes (this includes first period) is considered a class cut and this an unexcused absence.